vlad-io/DLMDS-EDE02-CODE/readme.md

 ## Processor

-The docker image that unpacking the injested data on schedule.
+The docker image that unpacks the ingests data on schedule.

 - Current schedule is set to every 5 minutes, just in case the user makes a mistake and updates the source data.